umee-network/umee/x/leverage/spec/02_state.md

 Note that collateral settings and instances of bad debt are both tracked using a value of `0x01`.
 In both cases, the `0x01` means `true` ("enabled" or "present") and a missing or deleted entry means `false`.
 No value besides `0x01` is ever stored.

+## Adjusted Total Borrowed

+Unlike all other quantities in state, `AdjustedTotalBorrowed` values are not present in imported and exported genesis state.

+Instead, every time an individual `AdjustedBorrow` is set during `ImportGenesis`, its respective token's `AdjustedTotalBorrowed` is increased by the same amount.
+Thus, it is indirectly imported as the sum of individual positions.

+Similarly, `AdjustedTotalBorrowed` is never set independently during regular operations.
+It is modified during calls to `setAdjustedBorrow`, always increasing or decreasing by the change in the individual borrow being set.

 ## Token Registry

 The `0x01` prefix above allows a governance-controlled `Token Registry` to be stored in state.
 The token registry is a list of all accepted base asset types and their parameters: